hotbrightsunshine/chat/README.md

     ```
 + **Mac OS X**

-    Mac OS X installation hasn't been tested.
-We haven't found enough information about JRE, so here we recommend you to install a JDK (which is able to run Java as well, since it contains a JRE itself).
+    Mac OS X installation hasn't been tested, but this seems to be a reasonable one.
     ```
     $ brew install openjdk@17
     ```